 The Design for Diversity initiative can be endorsed by placing a sticker on your website, somewhere visible (more details on how to receive it below).

 Along with the sticker we will provide you with The Pledge wording below to be placed on your website.
-We suggest to create a link from the logo which leads to The Pledge wording:
+We suggest creating a link from the logo which leads to The Pledge wording: